 When we’re praying with our families, we should confess sin aloud.
 It need not be long or for a sin Good needs to deal with privately.
 Use discretion.
 “Lord, I confess I insulted the lady.
 Please forgive me.”
 This will help our children see it’s not so hard.

 - Give service.
-It’s easy to plan a service project, carry it out, then celebrate with ice cream afterwards.
-While preparing to celebrate Christ’s resurrection is a good time to actively service in the little things as they come up.
+It’s easy to plan a service project, carry it out, then celebrate with ice cream afterward.
+While preparing to celebrate Christ’s resurrection is a good time to actively serve in the little things as they come up.
 Help someone carry groceries.
 Put out the trash for an elderly neighbor.
 Pick up trash in the park.

 Jesus gave us an example when he washed the disciples’ feet at the Last Supper (John 13:14-15).
 He didn’t expect thanks, he was teaching a lesson of care for others.
 Paul says to “serve one another in love” (Galatians 5:13)

 The point of service is not to get thanks or a prize.
 It is to serve God.
 Through our own actions, we can teach our children to give of themselves without accolades.

 - Ah, meditation.
 We often have a slanted view of meditation.
 It’s not sitting in a specific position, humming a sound, a special time of day, or a special day.
 J. I. Packer describes it as “Meditation is the activity of calling to mind, and thinking over, and dwelling on, and applying to oneself, the various things that one knows about the works and ways and purposes and promises of God.”

 We often think that to spend time in this kind of activity we must sit quietly, eyes closed, and keep our mind of God.
 It’s hard in our hurry-up, instantaneous world, to be still even for a moment.
 If we adults can’t spend a few moments thinking on God, how can we expect our children to?